alqemyst/msl/README.md

 tar xzf ubuntu-24.04-server-cloudimg-arm64.tar.gz
 ```

-First we will boot initramfs only so we can set root password, disable cloud-init and set network device to DHCP mode.
+First we will boot initramfs only so we can set root password and network device to DHCP mode.
 If nvme flag was present block device will have different name (check /proc/partitions).
 ```sh
 msl --disk noble-server-cloudimg-arm64.img --cmd "console=hvc0 rd.break=initqueue"
 ```